GangShao/hilt2019-image-analysis/README.md

 which runs from 3-7 June on the campus of IUPUI in Indianapolis, IN.
 Feel free to use/share/adopt these notes for other courses.

-## Description

-Image Analysis with Deep Learning will examine methods for image analysis at scale.
-Tasks covered include color analysis, object detection, facial recognition, image similarity, and image clustering.
-The course will work a variety of visual culture including art, photography, and moving images to ask:

-- How can we identify similar works of art using image analysis?
-- How can we identify objects in 100,000 photographs?
-- How can we track character’s movements in a sit-com?
-- How has color in film changed over time?

-While the course will introduce several out-of-the-box tools, the main focus will be on deep learning techniques with Python.
-No prior programming experience is required.

 ## Code of Conduct

 Our workshop is dedicated to providing a harassment-free experience